ArysWasTaken/SamSWAT.FireSupport.ArysReloaded/README.md

 ### How to install

 1. Download the latest release here: [link](https://github.com/Nympfonic/SamSWAT.FireSupport.ArysReloaded/releases) -OR- build from source (instructions below)
-2. Extract the 7z file and drop the whole folder `SamSWAT.FireSupport.ArysReloaded` into `BepInEx/plugins/` directory.
+2. Extract the 7z file and drop the folders `BepInEx` and `SPT` into your game directory.

 ### Requirements

-- Visual Studio 2019 (.NET desktop workload)
+- Visual Studio 2022 (.NET desktop workload) or Jetbrains Rider 2025
-- .NET Framework 4.7.2
+- .NET Standard 2.1

 ### How to build from source

 1. Download/clone this repository
-2. VisualStudio > File > Open solution > `SamSWAT.FireSupport.sln`
+2. VisualStudio > File > Open solution > `SamSWAT.FireSupport.ArysReloaded.sln`
+3. Open the project .csproj and `Directory.Build.props` in a text editor and change the paths to your liking
-3. Change references to your ones from EFT `Managed` folder
+4. Change assembly references to point to where you keep your assembly refs
-4. VisualStudio > Build > Rebuild solution
-5. `SamSWAT.FireSupport.ArysReloaded.dll` should appear in `bin\Debug` directory
-6. Copy `SamSWAT.FireSupport.ArysReloaded.dll` into `mod/SamSWAT.FireSupport.ArysReloaded` folder
-7. Extract `assets.7z` with `here` option
+5. Extract `assets.7z` with `here` option
-8. Delete archive after extraction
+6. Delete archive after extraction
-9. Copy whole `SamSWAT.FireSupport.ArysReloaded` folder into `BepInEx/plugins/`
+7. VisualStudio > Build > Rebuild solution